 What made you become a naturalist?

-It has always been my passion to learn more about nature, discovering this naturally beautiful world year round in all elements.
+It has always been my passion to learn more about nature, discovering this naturally beautiful world year-round in all elements.
 My love for nature began at the age of seven in a little community on Oneida Lake in Upstate New York.
-The front of my home faced the lake and acres of woods were my backyard.
+The front of my home faced the lake, and acres of woods were my backyard.
 One day, I found some bi-fold doors in the trash and dragged them into the wilderness to create a fort.
-It was quite a creative fortress that I built and it enabled me to spend time outside.
-The incredible beauty of the ground cedar, mulberry trees, wildflowers, raspberries, and other foliage that surrounded my fort year round was captivating.
+It was quite a creative fortress that I built, and it enabled me to spend time outside.
+The incredible beauty of the ground cedar, mulberry trees, wildflowers, raspberries, and other foliage that surrounded my fort year-round was captivating.
 As a young Girl Scout, being outside and participating in hiking, camping, scavenger hunts, and creating arts and crafts from an array of flowers was always exciting to me.
-Thus was the beginning for a lifelong love for the great outdoors and becoming a naturalist.
+Thus was the beginning of a lifelong love for the great outdoors and becoming a naturalist.

 What have you gained by spending time in nature?